Pash3nlee/HackTheBox/Medium/Bucket.md

 We find out about credetials (three usernames and three passwords).

 ```
-Mgmt:Management@#1@#
+Mgmt: Management@#1@#
-Cloudadm:Welcome123!
+Cloudadm: Welcome123!
-Sysadm:n2vM-<_K_Q:.Aa2
+Sysadm: n2vM-<_K_Q:.Aa2
 ```

-Tried to use the credentials to get an SSH shell, but it’s not working.
+Try to use the credentials to get an SSH shell, but it’s not working.
 We need to do more enumeration to get a shell on this box or a reverse shell.